saifkheraj/d_s/GenAI/RHLF/DistributionsandPolicies/README.md

 Result: "Hi there!
 Nice to meet you."
 ```

+- Exploration: With sampling (temperature > 0, top-k/top-p), each rollout can be different, showing a variety of plausible continuations.

+- Evaluation: You can measure diversity, coherence, or probability across multiple completions.

+- RL-style training: In RLHF, PPO, or other policy optimization, multiple rollouts from the same prompt give you the “trajectories” needed to calculate rewards and policy updates.

 **The magic:** Same probabilities, different random choices = different outputs!

 #### 🎛️ Method 2: Change Generation Parameters